anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

 ![Visual depiction of λ (λ 1 (λ 1)) (λ 2 1)](./De_Bruijn_index_illustration_1.svg)

 Another thing that makes our lambda calculus a bit unique is that we have a special construction for a lambda that's immediately applied, just because it's a common case that we can optimize.
-We call it `let` and it's equivalent to `let x=y in z`, except we do it with De Bruijn indices so we don't actually give a name to the value being bound.
+We call it `let` (of `let x=y in z` fame), equivalent to `(λx. z) y`, except we do it with De Bruijn indices so we don't actually give a name to the value being bound.

 ```reason
 type lang =